 Where I am headed is that the United States not only monitors other countries(rightly so) trafficking of persons, but also maintains a recently developed agency monitoring system, to further enhance and capture data regarding human trafficking here in the US.
 The legislation already in force regarding human trafficking has already been in force since 2000 with additional legislation added to compliment the original act.
 That act is entitled VICTIMS OF TRAFFICKING AND VIOLENCE

-.
+PROTECTION ACT OF 2000.
 This is an 86 page document that details in depth what the US congress decided to do back in 2000 as the century turned and the problem became to big to not notice.
 Furthermore, this year money had been allocated to the great Northeastern University which has a great site to detail the who, what, where, and how of human trafficking through funding provided by the US government.
 Federal Human Trafficking Legislation.

 The previous link will take you through the legislation on the books when it was enacted and other relevant topics regarding human trafficking in the US.